DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Methods

-We construct our Bi$^{2}$MANet by replacing the standard convolutional layers within the ResBlocks of a renowned U-Net\cite{ronneberger2015u} backbone with our designed B$i^2$MAC modules.
+We construct our DMANet by replacing the standard convolutional layers within the ResBlocks of a renowned U-Net\cite{ronneberger2015u} backbone with our designed DMAConv modules.
 We selected the U-Net architecture because it is a widely used baseline and highly effective at fusing multi-scale information for image reconstruction.
 Since the specific U-Net implementation is not our primary innovation, a detailed architectural diagram is provided in the supplementary material.